scholvind01-ui/docker-image/README.md

 ## Reflection Question
 **Answer the following question in the space below**: How does containerization with Docker differ from using virtual machines, and why might a development team choose Docker containers over VMs for deploying applications like the one you just containerized?

+Containerization using a docker is very different because it allows you to work much faster and it makes your work lighter as well.
+For example, one machine only has enough space for a few VMs but it can run many different containers at once.
+Additionally, it only takes a few seconds to create a new container while a VM takes longer.
+Using containers also enhances how portable your work is.
+The docker can be run from any device which makes it much less likely for a situation where it works on one person's device and doesn't work on another.

 ## Application Requirements for Docker